To main content

 "Grüna Lund" opens a week earlier than the rest of Winter Wonderland, to accommodate Tyrol's Christmas dinner guests.
 The area has been turned into a shabby Bavarian ski resort, where instructors are more concerned about partying than actually skiing.Photo: Visit Stockholm

-One of these themed areas, a Bavarian ski resort past it's prime called "Grüna Lund", is nearing completion.
+One of these themed areas, a Bavarian ski resort past its prime called "Grüna Lund", is nearing completion.
 Located near the park's Tyrol-restaurant it will open a week earlier for Christmas dinner bookings.
 And "Lustiga Huset", Gröna Lund's funhouse, is being reshaped into "Klappverkstaden"; a workshop where mischievous elves couldn't care less about making presents.
 But even though a smidge of Christmas here and there is unavoidable during a December event, Anna Hansson emphasizes that Winter Wonderland is not a Christmas festival.

 "Early in development we were actually conceptualizing a more seasonal event", continues Anna Hansson.
 "Until we realized that, we had to take a step back and rethink the concept.
 Christmas markets have been tried at Gröna Lund in the past, but it never caught on, and Stockholm is already full of lovely markets like the ones on Skansen or in Gamla Stan.
 Besides, our peak is in the week after Christmas.
 My guess is most people will be ready to move on from Christmas celebrations by then."